22academia/module_0/TASKS.md

 note ~ test_all.sh must be ran inside the module_* directory; where it is available.

 Alternatively, each task has their own script named test.sh inside its directory.
-You can test each task individually as you work through the module; inside that directory.
+You can test each task individually as you work through the module.